rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Someone tipped 2.5% on a $200 meal at bestie's workplace.
 Help recover her stolen wage.
 Or contribute here: paypal.me/bglamours.

 Confirmation Message: Thank you for making bestie's life a bit easier!
+##### Night off from work (for bestie)
+Price: $600

+Note: Bestie had a terrible day at work and to top it off, she lost her dinner.
+Contribute to her PayPal here: paypal.me/bglamours.

+Confirmation Message: Thank you for making bestie's life easier!
+##### Give a night off work (for bestie)
+Price: $600

+Note: Bestie had a hard night and needs a night off.
+Or contribute to her PayPal here: paypal.me/bglamours

+Confirmation Message: Thank you for making bestie's life easier!
+##### Wage for a full day-work (for bestie)
+Price: $160

+Note: Bestie got cut from work tonight.
+Help her here: paypal.me/bglamours.

+Confirmation Message: Thank you for making bestie's life easier!
+##### Recover stolen cash (for bestie)
+Price: $87

+Note: Couchsurfing stole $87 from bestie.
+Or help her through PayPal here: paypal.me/bglamours

+Confirmation Message: Thank you for making bestie's days!
+##### Help with a night off from work (for bestie)
+Price: $600

+Note: Bestie had a bad day at work.
+She would appreciate a night off.
+Or contribute to her PayPal here: paypal.me/bglamours

+Confirmation Message: Thank you for making bestie's life a bit easier!
 ####  School Fund
+##### Help with the Green Books (for bestie)
+Price: $190

+Note: Bestie has the Signing Naturally books as well as A Basic Course, but she is missing The Green Books which is another set of books used in teaching American Sign Language.
+If you want to donate to her directly instead, here is her PayPal: paypal.me/bglamours.

+Confirmation Message: Thank you for helping bestie with her college degree!
+##### Help with a sign language dictionary (for bestie)
+Price: $37

+Note: Bestie was struggling with finding new vocabulary in American Sign Language without knowing the English word.
+This handshape dictionary would make everything easier.
+Here is her PayPal if you want to donate directly: paypal.me/bglamours.

+Confirmation Message: Thank you for helping bestie with her college degree!
 ##### Send a pizza (to bestie)
 Price: $20